ci4rail/yocto-images/README.md

 The following steps are performed inside `yocto` subdirectory:

+Copy `ci/credentials.template.yaml` to `ci/credentials.yaml` and adapt it to your needs.

-Copy and adapt `ci/credentials.template.yaml` it to your needs.
+Copy `ci/config-testing.template.yaml` to `ci/config-testing.yaml` and adapt it to your needs.
+This sets the parameters to test the cpu01-edgefarm image.

 ```bash
 cp ci/credentials.template.yaml ci/credentials-prod.yaml